Supply chain ethics

 -not classified (for example, single purchases less than EUR 50,000)

-All procurement activity is conducted within the framework of Handicare’s purchasing policy, which describes our external policy for suppliers.
-It includes a Supplier Code of Conduct, Handicare’s supplier quality standard and general terms and conditions.
-The Code is based on ethical, societal and environmental topics and describes Handicare’s expectations in three general areas: anti-corruption and ethics; labour standards and human rights; and environment.
+Purchases from the first two categories fall within the framework of Handicare’s purchase policy, which also includes our Code of Conduct for suppliers.
+The Code of Conduct is based on ethical, societal and environmental topics and describes our expectations in terms of anticorruption and ethics; labour standards and human rights; and the environment.

-Handicare has close relations with most of the company’s suppliers and our assessment is that the risk of human rights violations among our suppliers is low, but to ensure that the suppliers understand our Supplier Code of Conduct and the importance of our expectations, all direct material suppliers must sign the Supplier Code of Conduct.
+Handicare has close, long-term relations with most of our suppliers and our assessment is that the risk of human rights violations among our suppliers is low, but to ensure that they understand our Code of Conduct and the importance of our expectations, the goal is for all of our product-related suppliers to sign the Code of Conduct.

 Our goal is that all our product-related suppliers should undertake to comply with the supplier Code of Conduct.
 During 2019, we will encourage all product-related suppliers to perform self-assessments according to our model.
 If we uncover deviations in the self-assessments, we will establish an action plan together with the supplier to bring their performance to the level we expect from our suppliers.

 Transparency around how we work with suppliers is important and all standards and documents are published on our website.